 other during the annual JBAB Youth Center Cardboard Boat Regatta Race, Labor Day.
 Image via Eric Ritter.

-JBAB is also exceptionally connected to helpful organizations including the USO Metro and Fisher House.
-JBAB offers its own employment readiness and recreation programs through My WFR Anacostia Bolling.
+JBAB is also exceptionally connected to helpful organizations, including the USO Metro and Fisher House.
+JBAB offers its own employment readiness and recreation programs through JB Anacostia Bolling 11th FSS

 More helpful links: